dwrobel/flatcam/README.md

 - added a new postprocessor file named: 'probe_from_zmove' which allow probing to be done from z_move position on toolchange event
 - fixed the snap magnet button in Geometry Editor, restored the checkable property to True
 - some more changes in the Editors GUI in deactivate() function
-- a fix for saving again empt an edited new and empty Excellon Object
+- a fix for saving as empty an edited new and empty Excellon Object

 1.02.2019